bahrus/pass-down/README.md

 <img src="https://badgen.net/bundlephobia/minzip/pass-down">

-pass-down (or p-d for short) is one of the key components that make up the [p-et-alia](https://github.com/bahrus/p-et-alia) "framework".
-It builds on [on-to-me](https://github.com/bahrus/on-to-me).
+pass-down (or p-d for short) is one of the key web components that make up the [p-et-alia](https://github.com/bahrus/p-et-alia) "framework".
+It builds on lighter/smaller [on-to-me](https://github.com/bahrus/on-to-me) web component.

 "p-d" agrees with the [ancient](https://youtu.be/9knX6YGPtL0?t=927) wisdom "all streams flow to the sea because it is lower than they are.
 Humility gives it its power."